Xiphurn/Downloads_Folder_Organizer/README.md

-# File Organizer Script Documentation
+# Folder Organizer Script Documentation

 This script is designed to automate the organization of files within a specified downloads directory on your computer.
 It sorts files into predefined folders based on their extensions, renames files to avoid naming conflicts, removes duplicate files, and reorganizes folders to maintain a clean directory structure.